SESYNC-ci/advanced-tidyverse-lesson/docs/_slides/files.md

 The approach to iteration in the tidyverse is by using `map` functions in the `purrr` package.

-Compared to the apply family of functions, map functions offer
+Compared to the apply functions, map functions offer **predictable return objects** and **consistent syntax**.

-* predictable structure of return objects, and
-* consistent syntax for piped workflows.

 The arguments to map are:

-* `.x` - the object to iterate over
+* `.x` - a list of things to iterate over
-* `.f` - the thing to do for each item in `.x`
+* `.f` - what to do for each item in `.x`

+`.f` can be either the name of an existing function, or an unnamed "anonymous" function created from a formula.

 ===